manishchauhan/guttuServer/README.md

 9. ) web socket room creation- work in progress

-10. ) user can select room create room delete room edit rooom need this at backend - progress
+10. ) user can select room create room delete room edit rooom need this at backend - ...working

-11. ) each game contain multiple types of room
+11. ) each game contain multiple types of room - done

 12. ) 1 mintue downtime if user don't fill the room computer need to be added